Nicanor Reyes Sr.

-Nicanor "Nick" Baptista Reyes Sr. (Born: Nicanor Reyes Icasiano, January 2, 1894 – February 9, 1945) was a Filipino educator.
-He was the founder and first president of the Far Eastern University in the City of Manila, Philippines.
+Nicanor "Nick" Baptista Reyes Sr. (born Nicanor Reyes Icasiano; January 2, 1894 – February 9, 1945) was a Filipino educator.
+He was the founder and first president of the Far Eastern University in Manila, Philippines.

 Biography

-Nicanor Reyes was born to Francisco Reyes and Macaria Baptista in Trozo, Manila.
-Dr. Reyes envisioned a school that would promote the teaching of accounting to Filipinos, a profession formerly available only to foreigners.
-He wanted to prove that Filipinos were capable and trustworthy in handling the hundred of enterprises that would result with the coming of the independence of the country.
+Nicanor B. Reyes, Sr. was born to Civil Engr.
+Abelardo Icasiano and Macaria Baptista Reyes-Icasiano in Trozo (Part of Benavidez Street nearby San Jose de Trozo Church), Tondo, District 2, Manila.

 He earned an A.B. in 1915 from the University of the Philippines, a bachelor's degree in Commercial Science from New York University in 1917, and a Master of Arts degree in Business Administration from Columbia University the following year.
 He received his Ph.D. in Accountancy from Columbia - the first Filipino to do so, which was also the first degree of its kind to be awarded by Columbia.